Singh-Lab/InteracDome/README.md

 ### Measuring standard errors and distance consistencies

-In our paper, we also present results showing the bootstrapped standard error of all binding propensities, across domain-ligand pairs, as well as consistencies of domain-to-ligand distances across 50-50 random splits of domain-ligand pair instances.
+In our paper, we also present results showing the bootstrapped standard error of all binding frequencies, across domain-ligand pairs, as well as consistencies of domain-to-ligand distances across 50-50 random splits of domain-ligand pair instances.

-* To generate bootstrapped standard errors of binding propensities, run:
+* To generate bootstrapped standard errors of binding frequencies, run:

 ```bash
 python cross_validate_scores.py --stderr --distance <abbreviation> --start X --end X